-Whether you are an employee, independent consultant, or entrepreneur, technical competencies are necessary, but not sufficient, for personal success and fulfillment.
-This observation applies whether you are in the private, public, academic, or volunteer sectors.
-Non-technical or “soft side” competencies enable you to work more effectively with supervisors, supervisees, colleagues, clients, customers, students, the public, other stakeholders, and members of your community, neighborhood, and family.
-Augmenting technical competencies with “soft-side” knowledge, skills, and attitudes is the key to earning career security which is a much more viable life strategy than chasing job security.
+Whether we are an employee, independent consultant, or entrepreneur, technical competencies are necessary, but not sufficient, for personal success and fulfillment.
+This observation applies whether we serve in the private, public, academic, or volunteer sectors.
+Non-technical or “soft side” competencies enable us to work more effectively with supervisors, supervisees, colleagues, clients, customers, students, the public, other stakeholders, and members of our community, neighborhood, and family.
+Augmenting technical competencies with “soft-side” knowledge, skills, and attitudes is the key to earning career security, a much more viable life strategy than chasing job security.

 So called nontechnical, “soft side” competencies are often devalued or diminished.
 They are said to be of little importance or easy.
 “Soft side” competencies are neither.

 Too many professionals fail to advance in their careers – to acquire career security – because they lack “soft side” knowledge, skills, and attitudes.
 Sometimes they do not realize their liability.
 We need to know something is “broken” if we are to “fix” it.
 In other cases, individuals know they have “soft side” deficiencies but fail to see the value in taking corrective action.
 Either way, the result is the same – failure to realize individual potential, to find and release the leader within.